 The Board of Directors is pleased with this progress as well as with this strategy implemented by Senior Management.
-In this respect, I am pleased with the Board's decision to follow my proposition and appoint Benoit Bazin to succeed me as Chief Executive Officer.
-This transition reflects Saint-Gobain's image; it underlines its trust in talent and its commitment to the transmission of its values and vision.
+In this respect, I am pleased with the Board's decision to follow

-I am also delighted by the quality of the collaboration between the Group's governance bodies and within its Board of Directors, whose work benefits from the broad international experience and diversity of its members, keeping with Saint-Gobain's global dimension and diversity
+I am also delighted by the quality of the collaboration between the Group's governance bodies and within its Board of Directors, whose work benefits from the broad international experience and diversity of its members, keeping with Saint-Gobain's global dimension and diversity.